jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 :::
 :::

-You can request an increase for any of the limits using the [Amazon Comprehend service limits increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-transcribe).
+You can request an increase for any of the limits using the [Amazon Transcribe service limits increase form](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-transcribe).

 For information about additional documented limits, see [Guidelines and Limits](https://docs.aws.amazon.com/transcribe/latest/dg/limits-guidelines.html) in the *Amazon Transcribe Developer Guide*.